 loft trumpet

-The local administrators of the municipalities involved showed their enthusiasm and gave their praises.
-Not only about the employment opportunities, which Ventura has been offering for 22 years thanks to the worldwide export of its door systems.
-According to alderman Maarten Offinga (Sûdwest Fryslân), the entrepreneurial spirit and now joining the business cluster are a sign of good entrepreneurship. ,,I am proud that we have such an innovative company in our municipality!''
-Alderman Roel Haverkort, from the cradle of the business cluster municipality of Smallingerland, agrees.
-“The criticism a few months ago that the innovative business cluster is only there for the greater honor and glory of directors is far from the truth.
-With the addition of Ventura Systems, Innovatiecluster Drachten once again shows how you can progress through collaboration.”
+The local administrators of the municipalities involved showed their enthusiasm and praise.
+Not only about the employment opportunities, which Ventura has provided thanks to the worldwide export of its door systems for 22 years.
+Especially the entrepreneurial spirit and now joining the business cluster are a sign of good entrepreneurship, according to Alderman Maarten Offinga (Sûdwest Fryslân). ’’I am proud that we have such an innovative company in our municipality!’’
+Alderman Roel Haverkort from the birthplace of the business cluster municipality of Smallingerland agrees. ''The criticism a few months ago that the innovative business cluster was only there for the glory of administrators is far from the truth.
+With the accession of Ventura Systems, Innovatiecluster Drachten shows once again how you get further through cooperation.''

 Collaboration is more